Abdul Hamid (politician, born 1886)

-Early life and family
+Early life and education

 Abdul Hamid was born in 1886, to a Bengali Muslim family from Pathantula in Sylhet.
 His father was Abdul Qadir, brother of Moulvi Abdul Karim.
-His sister, Hafiza Banu, was the mother of politician Abu Ahmad Abdul Hafiz and the paternal grandmother of Bangladeshi ministers Abul Maal Abdul Muhith and AK Abdul Momen and National Professor Dr. Shahla Khatun.
+His sister, Hafiza Banu, was the mother of politician Abu Ahmad Abdul Hafiz and the paternal grandmother of Bangladeshi ministers Abul Maal Abdul Muhith, AK Abdul Momen and National Professor Dr. Shahla Khatun.

+Abdul Hamid attended the Calcutta Madrassa.
+He received his Bachelor of Arts degree from Dacca College and a Bachelor of Laws from Calcutta Law College, after which he joined the Sylhet District Bar.

 Career

 He was a former president and education minister of the Assam Legislative Council from 1924 to 1937.
 Qazi Nazrul Islam visited Abdul Hamid's home during his stay in Sylhet.
 In 1937, he was appointed as the deputy leader of the Assam Provincial Muslim League until the Partition of India in 1947.
-From 1947 to 1954, he served as the Education Minister of East Bengal.
+From 1947 to 1954, he served as the education minister of East Bengal.

 Death and legacy

 Abdul Hamid died in 1963.
-The Minister Abdul Hamid Road in Pathantula, Sylhet was named after him in his honour, as well as the Abdul Hamid Government Primary School in nearby Masimpur, Sylhet.
+The Minister Abdul Hamid Road in Pathantula, Sylhet as well as the Abdul Hamid Government Primary School in the nearby Masimpur, Sylhet are named after him.